olofd/react-native-photos-framework/README.md

 There is nothing special about this object.
 I've defined it as a class so that it can have some instance-methods.
 But it should be highly compatible with native RN-elements like `<Image source={asset.image}></Image>`.
-NOTE: Use the property .image on an asset for the <Image>-tag.
+NOTE: Use the property. image on an asset for the <Image>-tag.
 Otherwise RN will freeze your asset object.
 And they are, right now at least mutable.
 //More info about videos/audio coming soon